ucbds-infra/otter-grader/docs/otter_assign/v0/python_notebook_format.rst

 The rest of the code block within the description cell must be YAML-formatted with the following fields (in any order):

 ..
-BEGIN YAML TARGET: otter.assign.questions._DEFAULT_QUESTION_CONFIGURATIONS_WITH_DESCRIPTIONS
+BEGIN YAML TARGET: otter.assign.v0.questions._DEFAULT_QUESTION_CONFIGURATIONS_WITH_DESCRIPTIONS

 .. code-block:: yaml